jeromeetienne/AR.js/README.md

 1. Open this [hiro marker image](https://jeromeetienne.github.io/AR.js/data/images/HIRO.jpg) in your desktop browser.
 1. Open this [augmented reality webapps](https://codepen.io/nicolocarpignoli/full/vMBgob) in your phone browser, and point it at your screen.

-**You are done!** It will open a webpage which read the phone webcam, localize a hiro marker and add 3d on top of it!
+**You are done!** It will open a webpage which read the phone webcam, localize a hiro marker and add a 3D model on top of it!

 # What "Marker Based" means
 AR.js uses `artoolkit`, and so it is marker based.